 Each November, writer, speaker and Bible teacher Shellie Tomlinson celebrates “30 Days of Thankfulness.”
 For Shellie, this is a season to invite her friends to contribute to a cause.
 “I wanted to encourage my readers to do something beyond giving thanks with our mouths throughout November,” said Shellie.
 “I wanted us to put action to that — to build that gratitude in a way that would touch other people.”
 Together Shellie and her readers have given to help drill a well in Africa, build an orphanage and fund local ministries.

-Last fall, Shellie prayed about a cause to share in the 14th year of the campaign.
-“I asked the Lord to lead me to someone who had a desire to do something beyond themselves. ...
-It never crossed my mind it’d be my own grands!”
+One year, Shellie prayed about a cause to share.
+“I asked the Lord to lead me to someone who had a desire to do something beyond themselves. … It never crossed my mind it’d be my own grands!”

 Shellie’s granddaughters — 11-year-old Emerson and 9-year-old Carlisle — had been learning about the history of Cameron Townsend, the founder of Wycliffe Bible Translators, in school.
 When the girls heard that many people are still waiting for God’s Word in their language, they decided to raise money for Bible translation by sewing and selling tea towels.
 Emerson and Carlisle hoped that their “Keggie,” Shellie, would share about the project on her blog.